-8. Insider’s Insight
+8. Workforce Insider’s Insight

-As an FM, you probably know a lot of about the Facility Management field.
+As an FM, you probably know a lot of about the facility management field.
 But what about your company’s industry?
 Are you an expert in their universe as well as your own?

 Let’s say you’re the FM for the second-busiest hospital in your city.
 Sure, you know the building and how to run it, but how much do you know about healthcare?
 You don’t need an M.D., but understanding how the medical industry operates will enable you to diagnose (pun intended) your facility’s problems.
 Armed with an insider’s insight, you’ll be better poised to take your hospital to #1.